 Due to the high concentration of Airbus A320 family and A330 aircraft in our aircraft, our financial results may be adversely affected if the demand for these aircraft models declines, if they are redesigned or replaced by their manufacturer or if these aircraft models experience design or technical problems.
 As of December 31, 2011, 77.8% of the net book value of our aircraft portfolio was represented by Airbus aircraft.
 Our owned aircraft portfolio included 13 aircraft types, the five highest concentrations of which together represented 94.9% of our aircraft by net book value.
-The five highest concentrations were Airbus A320 aircraft, representing 37.6% of the net book value of our aircraft portfolio, Boeing 737 aircraft, representing 17.4% of the net book value of our aircraft portfolio and Airbus A321 aircraft representing 7.3% of net book value of our aircraft portfolio.
+The five highest concentrations were Airbus A320 aircraft, representing 37.6% of the net book value of our aircraft portfolio, Airbus A330 aircraft, representing 22.5% of the net book value of our aircraft portfolio, Airbus A319 aircraft, representing 10.1% of the net book value of our aircraft portfolio and Airbus A321 aircraft representing 7.3% of net book value of our aircraft portfolio.
 No other aircraft type represented more than 5% of our portfolio by net book value.
 In addition to our significant number of existing Airbus aircraft, as of December 31, 2011, we had seven new Airbus A320 family aircraft, five new Airbus A330 wide-body aircraft and 15 new Boeing 737-800 aircraft (including five purchase rights) on order.